 How can I hire a Behavioural Scientist into my company on an ongoing basis?

 Many companies are now realising the benefit of behavioural science and I have helped many companies hire experts into new roles.
 Including hiring the Head of Behavioural Science at Ipsos MORI, as well as engagements for the Department for Work and Pensions and BI Worldwide.
 The website BE-Recruit provides a list of jobs, where candidates can also upload their CVs and sign up to job alerts.

 I am very interested in the exciting world of Fin-Tech.
 I am currently on the advisory boards of two ambitious companies: Squirrel and Aire.
 I would consider being involved with other partners with offers of an equity stake or a clear data-sharing contract.

 Absolutely!
 Always keen to hear from others interested in financial decision-making and related areas.
 I have exclusive access to many exciting datasets that are currently under-utilised.
 Email me and let's Skype.

 Can you write me a recommendation letter?

-I'm afraid my policy is to write recommendation letters only for students I have worked closely with (e.g., as a Research Assistant, or a PhD student).
+My policy is to write recommendation letters only for students I have worked closely with (e.g., as a Research Assistant, or a PhD student, or if I have supervised your Masters dissertation).
 It is only these students that I feel I can write a strong, personalised letter for.
-I will also write letters if a student is applying to a PhD program, if along with your request you also send me all relevant research you have completed (e.g., Masters / Undergrad thesis, grades from research methods courses, etc).
+If you were a student in my class, then I am afraid I cannot do this for you.